musabalfarizi/name-sorter/README.md

 ## Submission

-When you are done let us know the URL of the repo.
+When you are done let us know the URL of the repo, be prepared to answer any follow up questions about your design and solution.

 # Notes on This Solution